-While some adventure cat owners take their kitties on nature hikes and camping trips, others live in more urban environments and don’t have easy access to wilderness areas.
+While some adventure cat owners take their kitties on short hikes, others live in more urban environments and don’t have easy access to wilderness areas.
 And many cat owners don’t have backyards or even walkable neighborhoods that are safe for their feline friends to explore.

 But just because you have limited outdoor space doesn’t mean your cat is destined to remain indoors.
 Even city kitties can be adventure cats if they’re comfortable outside.

 “We didn’t like the idea of keeping our cat locked up in our small New York apartment all day,” said Brooklyn resident Nate Hunter, who walks his Maine Coon, Chickpea.
 “Leash training our cat and taking her to the park allows her to experience nature without the risk of getting injured or lost.”